Three Middle East Megaprojects Tipped to Revolutionise the Region in Coming Years

 Outstanding public transport options are vital for any growing city, and the Doha Metro looks certain to serve the Qatari capital well in the long-term.

 Reach Out to Exactal’s Middle East Team in Dubai

 The Middle East region is home to some of the most exciting construction projects on the horizon, both at a large and small scale.
-Exactal established a dedicated UAE office in 2018, in an effort to build new connections and provide timely support for our clients in the region.
-Our CostX® construction software has been designed to support quantity surveyors and estimators hoping to innovative with their work.
+Exactal established a dedicated UAE office in 2018, in an effort to build new connections and provide timely support for our construction estimating clients in the region.
+Our CostX® estimates software has been designed to support quantity surveyors and estimators hoping to innovative with their work.